edertone/TurboCommons/README.md

 ### General purpose cross-language development library
 Devs around the world do the same things every day with different languages.
 They perform string modifications, validations, data conversions, file operations and more.

-Â¿Why must they learn new ways of doing the same thing every time they move to a new language?
+¿Why must they learn new ways of doing the same thing every time they move to a new language?

-Reading a file, validating an email address, counting the words in a string... we do it more or less the same way on all languages.
-So why not create a global library that does it exactly the same way on all languages?
-A library that has the same class and function names, the same variables, the same namespaces and delivers exactly the same behaviour?
+Reading a file, validating an email address, counting the words on a string, parsing a csv ...
+Why not create a cross language global library that does it exactly the same way on all languages?
+A library that has the same class and function names, the same variables and delivers exactly the same behaviour?

 ### Introducing Turbo Commons!
 TurboCommons tries to standarize all those common operations so they are performed the same way across all possible languages.
 There's a set of well known common problems, with a set of well known common solutions that are the same for all the programming languages in the world.
-Our goal is that any developer who knows this library can start doing the same things with JS, Java or C# without having to learn something new.
+Our goal is that any developer who knows this library can start doing the same things with Php, typescript, javascript, Java, C# ... without having to learn something new.
 In brief, make our coding lifes easier!

 ### What does it do?
 This library tries to cover the following development areas:
-- Data manipulation: Strings, Arrays, HashMaps, Objects, XML, CSV, ...
+- Data manipulation: Strings, Arrays, Objects, HashMaps, XML, CSV, ...
 - Full standard ISO 8601 date/time values and timezone manipulation
-- Conversion and serialization / de-serialization of complex data structures
+- Universal conversion and serialization / de-serialization of complex data structures
 - Pictures manipulation and transformation
 - Localization management (text translations)
 - Global exception management
-- Complex cross language validation: Mails, Urls, postal codes, ...
+- Validation: Mails, Urls, postal codes, ...
-- Sending emails, operations with ftp and http, ...
+- Remote operations: Sending emails, http requests, ftp operations ...

 ### How we do it?
 If we want to create a library that does this magic, we must be really strict.
 There are some rules that must be followed to make sure our goal is reached: